awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/sensors.md

 ## What you learned

-- How to connect wired sensors to the EduKit.
+- How to connect wired sensors to the Core2 for AWS IoT Kit SimpleIOT Starter Bundle.
 - To generate code to communicate with sensors and send data securely to/from the cloud.
 - To send environmental, location-based/GPS, and user-controlled (rotary knob) data to the cloud.
 - How to send real-time commands from the cloud *back* to a hardware component (the LED bars).